mmshivesh/DuckyOne2Mini-Karabiner/README.md

 ## Usage:

 1. Verify the VendorID and the ProductID in the ducky.json matches with your keyboard's vendor and product ID.
-(Can be checked from the System Information app).
+(Can be checked from the System Information app under `USB → <Keyboard Name>`).
 2. Ensure the file is in the correct location `~/.config/karabiner/assets/complex_modifications/`.
 3. Load the Complex modification from Karabiner Elements app.